talyh/personal-project-react/README.md

 - Create a landing page where a user should be able to input a valid git username and submit it.

 - After submitting the username, two lists should be displayed:
-    - The most recent repositories (repos) that forked by the username provided
+    - The most recent repositories (repos) forked by the username provided
     - their most recent pull requests.

 - Each of the forked repos should display the name of that repo as a link.
 When clicked, this should link to the base repo.